PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - Ensure the date picker does not allow selection of future dates.
 - Handle cases where the 'date of joining' is missing for new registrations.
 - Ensure backward compatibility for existing records without the 'date of joining' field.
+- Consider how to handle records that may have been created without this field before the update.

 ### 7. IMPLEMENTATION CONSTRAINTS

-- Focus on implementing the 'date of joining' field only.
+- Focus ONLY on implementing the 'date of joining' field.
-- Do not include unit tests in this implementation plan.
+- DO NOT include unit tests (handled separately).
 - Follow existing codebase conventions and patterns.
 - Ensure type safety and code quality.
 - Maintain backward compatibility where applicable.